Curriculum

 English/Literacy

-At Macedon Primary School the focus of the English Program is to develop deep understanding and competent skills in our students in modes of Reading/Viewing, Writing, Speaking and Listening.
-Each classroom has explicit instruction in the important components of the English Victorian Curriculum.
+At Macedon Primary School the focus of the English Program is to develop deep understanding and competent skills in our students in the strand of Reading/Viewing, Writing, Speaking and Listening.
+Macedon Primary School implements the Victorian Curriculum F-6.
+The 3 strands of the English Curriculum are:- Language, Literature and Literacy.

 Strengths of our English Program are: